 The Company applies the expected credit loss model to assess any loss allowances on financial assets.
-The expected credit losses (ECL) on receivables are estimated by reference to past default experience and credit rating, adjusted for current observable data.
+The expected credit losses (ECL) on receivables are estimated by reference to past default experience and credit rating, adjusted for current observable data and forecasts of future economic conditions.

 Critical to the determination of ECL is the definition of default.
-The definition of default is used in measuring the amount of ECL of whether the loss allowance is based on 12 month or lifetime ECL, as default is a component of the probability of default (PD) which affects both the measurement of ECL's and the indication of a significant increase in credit risk.
+The definition of default is used in measuring the amount of ECL and whether the loss allowance is based on 12 month or lifetime ECL.
+Default is a component of the probability of default (PD) which affects both the measurement of ECL and the indication of a significant increase in credit risk.